MuhammadAkif/ZFU/README.md

 ### How to run and test keyflow-website on your local machine
 - Install node,npm and dockers.
 - Clone keyflow-website repository into your local machine.
-- Run npm install, after that to auto update code changes to server you need to open a terminal in the project directory and run `make watch`.
+- Run `npm install`, after that to auto update code changes to server you need to open a terminal in the project directory and run `make watch`.
 - If you see an error after running `make watch` follow these steps to remove the error.
 ```
 1. Go to node_modules and search for parallelshell module.